brown-band/website/pages/scripts/1965-1966/fall/dartmouth.md

 :sd[Band plays “Here’s to Good Old Brown”.
 (16 m.)]\
 :sd[Band runs to upside down shot glass.]

-However, there is another symbol of homecoming that is not nearly so pleasant for the undergradutes involved.
+However, there is another symbol of homecoming that is not nearly so pleasant for the undergraduates involved.
 The Band has reversed the glass for all those who were “<u>shot down</u>” this weekend.
 We know we’ll find these gentlemen <u>Standing on the Corner</u>.

 :sd[Band plays “Standing on the Corner”.]\
 :sd[Band forms on 50 yd line.]